Find out which players Eddie Jones has picked to take on the Springboks in a three-Test series in June

 ENGLAND’S TOUR SQUAD

-Last week Ali Stokes picked a 32-man squad to face South Africa – click onto page 2 to see how close he was to the squad Eddie Jones has selected.
+Before the official squad was named, Ali Stokes picked a 32-man squad to face South Africa – click onto page 2 to see how close he was to the squad Eddie Jones has selected.